 - Business continuity: Operational resilience

-For the purposes of this post, we’ll be focusing largely on the components of BCM that support operational resilience by mitigating the risk and impact of disruptions.
+For the purposes of this post, we’re focusing largely on the components of BCM that support operational resilience by mitigating the risk and impact of disruptions.

 1) Business Continuity Plan